World’s largest virtual agentic engineering & quality conference

 Automate web and mobile tests with KaneAI by TestMu AI

-What High-Performing Teams Do Differently in Test Management
+What Do High-Performing QA Teams Do Differently?

 Risk is treated as a living variable, not a one-time assessment.
 A module that was low risk in sprint 3 can carry significant risk by sprint 8 after multiple rounds of rework.
 High-performing test leads update the risk register mid-cycle and reallocate effort accordingly.